bnfour/md-mods/readme.md

 ### Configuration
 This mod's prefereneces are used to toggle the mods.
 In addition, the alternative mode for HP/Fever sync has its own toggle.

-The preferences are stored in MelonLoader's default preferences file, 'UserData/MelonPreferences.cfg'.
+The preferences are stored in MelonLoader's default preferences file, `UserData/MelonPreferences.cfg` (relative to game's root directiry).
 Launching the game with the mod installed should create the following section in the file:
 ```toml
 [Bnfour_UITweaks]
 # Enables wider album titles on song selection screen.